TanHaus/playground/README.md

 I write small applications that run directly in web browsers.
 Most of them are simple physics simulations and topics that I am intersted in.

+This site is written in HTML, CSS and JavaScript.

 # math.js

 This is a math library I write for my own use.
 All of the math functions used in my web apps are written in this math.js library.